 In addition to containing a variety of toxic substances, the NMOG category of emissions also includes many volatile compounds that react with NOx in the atmosphere and sunlight to form smog.
-By reducing NMOG emissions through LEV II, North Carolina can enjoy commensurate reductions in VOCs.
-By 2020, adoption of the LEV II standards would result in an annual reduction of approximately 69.6 million pounds of VOC emissions - or 36 percent - compared to present-day emission standards.
-LEV II would also result in a reduction of 16.9 million pounds of VOC emissions - or 12 percent - when compared to Tier 2 standards.
-(See Table 12)
+By reducing NMOG emissions through LEV II, New Hampshire can enjoy commensurate reductions in VOCs.
+By 2020, adoption of the LEV II standards would result in a reduction of 1.4 million pounds of VOC emissions - or 19 percent - when compared to Tier 2.
+(See Table 11.)